h2oai/h2o-3/CONTRIBUTING.md

   	* Reproducible code that can be run end to end without requiring an engineer to edit your code.
 Use {code} {code} around your code to make it appear in code format.
   	* Any scripts or necessary documents.
 Add by dragging and dropping your files into the create issue dialogue box.

-* You can be able to leave the rest of the ticket blank.
+You can leave the rest of the ticket blank.
 When you are done with your ticket, simply click on the **Create** button at the bottom of the page.

  ![new issue](h2o-docs/src/product/images/jira_finished_create.png)